 TV news channels, news websites, newspapers, and all social media platforms are flooded with the stories of Covid-19.
 We get to know all sorts of troubled stories that involve the virus in human life in the last few months and it’s still nowhere to end!
 In this article, we have tried to explore some updates and news relevant to dentistry!
 Whether you are a dentist or a dental patient, this article would help you keep updated about what’s happening in dentistry amidst the Covid-19 crisis.
-Let’s take a look.
+Let’s take a look

 In the times of the current crisis, the people world over are practicing social distancing and are living with limited communication with the outside world.
-Amidst the crisis, Boston Dental Clinic has installed UV Disinfection Robots to stop the spread of the virus within the clinic’s premises.
-The award-winning dental practice in Boston is the first dental clinic in the world to use the technology to clean the air in and around the premises of the dental office.
+Amidst the crisis, Boston Dental Office has installed UV Disinfection Robots to stop the spread of the virus within the dental office’s premises.
+The award-winning dental practice in Boston is the first dental office in the world to use the technology to clean the air in and around the premises of the dental office.
 The autonomous technology helps to remove harmful pathogens and superbugs on the surfaces and in the air within the premises through a highly effective process of disinfection.
 In a similar news, a field hospital in Wuhan has also installed UVD Robots to stop the spread of the virus.

-American Dental Association (ADA) has launched a Patient Return Resource Centre on July 7, 2020, with customizable communication tools for dental professionals to welcome patients back as the dental clinics reopen for the patients amidst Covid-19 crisis.
+American Dental Association (ADA) has launched a Patient Return Resource Centre on July 7, 2020, with customizable communication tools for dental professionals to welcome patients back as the dental offices reopen for the patients amidst Covid-19 crisis.
 The guide is based on the ADA’s ‘Return to Work Interim Guidance Toolkit’.
 The 10-page members-only guide is to help both dental professionals and patients.
 To promote the guide across the US, the ADA is collaborating with the dental manufacturer ‘Dentsply Sirona’.

 Are you a dental professional?
 Do you have significant contributions under your name in the implementation and advancement of evidence-based dentistry?
 The American Dental Association (ADA) and American Association for Dental Research (AADR) are searching for such dental educators and clinicians.
 The last date for the nomination is Sept.
 8, 2020.
 The winner will be rewarded with a plaque and $1000 in an online ceremony in December this year.